ruffin--/khutzpa/README.md

 Right now, khutzpa is ignoring that option and opening the coverage html separately.

-Probably not a _huge_ deal, but do note that means you'll have two html files open in your browser with each coverage fun for now, one from the Chutzpah Runner & one from khutzpa, and the one from the Runner will be empty.
+Probably not a _huge_ deal, but do note that means you'll have two html files open in your browser with each coverage run for now, one from the Chutzpah Runner (that `coverage-4yOxQ2.html` represents) & one from khutzpa.

+The weirdly named one from the Runner will be empty.
+Again, not super high on the alpha fix list, but we'll get there.

 #### Windows